AdobeDocs/experience-manager-64.de-DE/help/forms/using/finance-reference-site-walkthrough.md

 ---
 title: Anleitung zur We.Finance-Referenz-Site
 seo-title: We.Finance reference site walkthrough
-description: 'Sehen Sie sich die We.Finance-Referenz-Website an, um zu verstehen, wie sie implementiert wurde.
-We.Finance ist eine Beispielimplementierung, die wichtige Funktionen von AEM Forms zeigt. '
+description: Sehen Sie sich die We.Finance-Referenz-Website an, um zu verstehen, wie sie implementiert wurde.
+We.Finance ist eine Beispielimplementierung, die wichtige Funktionen von AEM Forms zeigt.
 seo-description: Explore the We.Finance reference site and understand how it has been implemented.
 We.Finance is a sample implementation to showcase key features and functionalities of AEM Forms.
 uuid: cbcedba4-6151-475d-b6c2-9859e0382768
 content-type: reference